Hanko–Hyvinkää railway: History

 Work on the new railway began in 1872 with the inaugural run being on October 8, 1873.
 Owing to insufficient funds, the private company soon got into financial trouble.
 Facing almost certain liquidation, the railroad company was sold to the Finnish State Railways in 1875.
 Today, the Finnish Railway Museum is based at the site of the original roundhouse and Hyvinkää railway station buildings in the town of Hyvinkää.

-Motive power

 As the first private railway company in Finland, the railroad company obtained nine "American style" Baldwin 4-4-0 steam locomotives, in addition to four engines of European manufacture.

+The line was electrified between 2021 and 2024.

 Current services

-VR Group currently operates passenger services between Hanko and Karis, with commuter services from Karis to Helsinki Central Station.
+The Finnish state railway company VR Group currently operates passenger services between Hanko and Karis, with connections to long-distance services from Karis to Helsinki Central Station.
 However, the section between Karis and Hyvinkää is freight-only.